High Court grants permission for judicial review to proceed against the Judicial Conduct Investigations Office amidst sanctioning of Employment Judge

-- imposing arbitrary investigative requirements, including requiring complaints to identify a precise estimate of the time when the alleged misconduct took place, or identify the precise words used, which is procedurally unfair in circumstances where complainants are routinely refused access to audio records or transcripts of their hearings, and may be unrepresented;
+2. The requirement to identify the timing of the alleged misconduct was procedurally unfair in circumstances where complainants are routinely refused access to audio records or transcripts of their hearings, and may be unrepresented.

-In granting permission in full for the Claimants to proceed to a substantive hearing, Mr Justice Johnson observed:
+In granting permission in full for the Claimants to proceed to a substantive hearing (most likely later this year), Mr Justice Johnson observed:

 The Court has directed that Judge Lancaster be joined as an Interested Party, enabling him to participate in the proceedings, and has granted the Claimants a costs‑capping order, recognising that the claim raises issues of wider public importance.
-The case will now proceed to a final hearing to be listed, most likely later this year.
-The Claimants are Crowdfunding for the case here: https://www.crowdjustice.com/case/exposing-judge-lancaster/
+The Claimants are Crowdfunding for the case here.

 It is fitting, therefore, that on the same day as this sanction against Judge Lancaster was announced, the High Court granted permission on all grounds for our clients to proceed to a substantive hearing in their claim for judicial review against the Judicial Conduct Investigations Office regarding its handling of their complaints against Judge Lancaster.
 This decision recognises the seriousness of the potential failings in how complaints against the judiciary are investigated and the importance of the public being able to have confidence in those processes”.